SamuraiBarbi/workstation-icarus/README.md

     [17516.248946] Bluetooth: Unexpected start frame (len 83) [17705.073144] Bluetooth: Unexpected start frame (len 83)

-Now we need to determine the IOMMU groups for the GPU buses that we've isolated.
+Now in terminal we need to determine the IOMMU groups for the GPU buses that we've isolated by running the following.

 ```bash
 for a in /sys/kernel/iommu_groups/*; do find $a -type l; done | sort --version-sort
 ```

-We get the following output
+We get the following output:

     /sys/kernel/iommu_groups/0/devices/0000:00:01.0
     /sys/kernel/iommu_groups/1/devices/0000:00:01.1